 In the most simple terms, knitting is really just looping yarn together using needles.
 But if you want to get more philosophical about it, knitting is a lot like life.
-Teaching kids to knit (or learning to knit together with them, as the case may be) can help them practice patience, creativity and maybe even a little math.
+Teaching kids to knit (or learning to knit together with them, as the case may be) can help them practice patience, inspire creativity, and maybe even learn a little math along the way.

 A lot of things in life are forgiving of mistakes, but knitting isn’t one of them.
 Fortunately, if something goes wrong, a knitter does what we all do in life when things go awry: start over, or keep going down the new, unplanned path.